ADVENT 2009

 In 476 the last Roman Emperor was deposed, and the seat of imperial power was transferred from Rome to Constantinople, leaving Europe with no effective army to combat the invaders from the north who were pillaging at will.
 While people lived in constant fear of barbarian raids, fear of physical violence was only one of their many worries.
 The great Roman institutions of government that had provided stability for centuries had collapsed.
 Because of the marauding invaders, transportation and commerce had come to a halt, causing a complete breakdown of the economic system.
 There was a growing social imbalance as the rich became richer and the poor became poorer.
 All the familiar landmarks of civilization were shifting, and the fabric of society was coming undone.
 Traditional moral values were disappearing under the onslaught.
 Even the church itself was being torn apart by the Arian heresy which pitted bishop against bishop and pope against emperor.

 The troubled historical origins of the first advent are of more than mere historical interest to us today whose own times are marked by social and economic upheaval.
-This historical perspective offers us the opportunity to put ourselves in the place of our fathers and mothers in the faith who first celebrated advent in Rome, to pray in solidarity with them, and perhaps to draw the same comfort and strength from the season as they did.
+This historical perspective offers us the opportunity to put ourselves in the place of our fathers and mothers in the faith who first celebrated advent in Rome, to pray in solidarity with them, and perhaps to draw the same comfort and strength from the season as

 The Messages of Advent